learningequality/kolibri/docs/user/learner.rst

 Learn
 ~~~~~~~~

 Each time you login into **Kolibri**, the first thing you will see is the **Learn** page.
-Here you will find learning topics and materials related to what you were doing the last time you used Kolibri, or those recommended by your teachers and coaches.
+Here you will find learning topics and materials related to what you were doing the last time you used Kolibri, or those recommended by your teachers and coaches (not visible if you are browsing as a guest).

 The content you see in the **Learn** page will be different for each channel.
-Change the channel to explore the resto of content you can use in Kolibri.
+Change the channel to explore the rest of content you can use in Kolibri.

 .. image:: img/learn.png
 	:alt: learn page